Mexican novelist Carlos Fuentes dies at 83

 Fuentes also wrote plays and essays and spent some years as a Mexican diplomat, mainly in Europe.

-He won major literary prizes, including Spain's Cervantes award, although the Nobel Prize eluded him.
+He won major literary prizes, including Spain's coveted Cervantes award, although the Nobel Prize eluded him.

 His critical eye was at work from the start of his career.

-Fuentes said he always wanted to be a writer, inspired by the tales of Mexico told to him by his grandmothers during summer visits home.
+Fuentes said he always wanted to be a writer, inspired by the tales of Mexico told to him by his grandmothers.

-"I think that I became a writer because I heard those stories - all the stories that I didn't know about Mexico, about my own land," he said in a 2006 interview with The Academy of Achievement, a U.S. group that highlights the work of leaders in various fields.

 "They were the storehouse of these great tales of migrants, revolution, highway robberies, bandits, love affairs, ways of dressing, eating - they had the whole storehouse of the past in their heads and their hearts."

+Fuentes is survived by his wife, journalist and television presenter Silvia Lemus, and a daughter.
+His other two children died before him.

-(Reporting by Liz Diaz, Anahi Rama and Michael O'Boyle; Writing by Krista Hughes; Editing by Kieran Murray and Eric Walsh)
+(Additional reporting by Michael O'Boyle and Krista Hughes; Writing by Krista Hughes; Editing by Kieran Murray and Paul Simao)